sandervanlaere1/ML/README.md

-# predictive-modeling
+# Machine Learning for Life Sciences
-Repository for the predictive modeling course.
+Repository for the predictive modeling course at UGent.